-Procedures regarding notice and reconsideration shall be in accord with those described in UWS 3.07, 3.08 and UWL 3.07, 3.08.
+Procedures regarding notice and reconsideration shall be in accord with those described in UW-S 3.07, 3.08 and UWL 3.07, 3.08 of the Faculty Personnel Rules.

 4. Timeline.
 Starting with tenure-track faculty hired, effective fall 2008, all first-year tenure-track faculty will be formally reviewed in the spring of their first year.
-A departmental letter will be filed with the Dean and Human Resources.
+A departmental letter will be filed with the Dean and HR.
 Formal reviews resulting in contract decisions will minimally occur for tenure-track faculty in their 2nd, 4th, and 6th years.